MIXRTs: Toward Interpretable Multi-Agent Reinforcement Learning via Mixing Recurrent Soft Decision Trees: Introduction

-In this paper, we propose a novel MIXing Recurrent soft decision Trees (MIXRTs) method to address the tension between performance and interpretability in the multi-agent domains.
-Instead of trying to understand how a deep neural network makes its decisions, we directly design recurrent tree cells (RTCs) to factorize the joint action-value function into a much richer individual class of action-value functions, where the decision process is easy to explain and engage with.
-To facilitate learning over longer timescales, we utilize recurrent soft decision trees that receive the current individual observation and history information as input at each timestamp.
-Further, we employ the ensemble mechanism that uses a linear combination of RTCs to improve performance and reduce the variance of a single decision tree.
-MIXRTs consists of a shared-weighted individual RTCs representing the individual value function, and mixing trees that combine them into a fully centralized state-action value function in a linear way that ensures consistency between the centralized and decentralized policies.
-We evaluate MIXRTs on a range of maps in StarCraft II~\cite{samvelyan2019starcraft}.
-Empirical results on more challenging tasks demonstrate that our concise learning architecture delivers simpler explanations with competitive performance.
-Specifically, MIXRTs finds more desirable optimal policies in easy scenarios compared to the baselines like the widely investigated QMIX~\cite{rashid2018qmix} and QTRAN~\cite{son2019qtran}.
+In this paper, we propose a novel MIXing Recurrent soft decision Trees (MIXRTs) method to tackle the tension between model interpretability and learning performance in MARL domains.
+Instead of attempting to understand how a DNN makes its decisions, we utilize a differentiable SDT to learn the decision-making process for a certain task.
+First, to facilitate learning over long timescales for each agent, we propose the recurrent tree cell (RTC) that receives the current individual observation and history information as input at each timestamp.
+Second, we utilize a linear combination of multiple RTCs to improve performance and reduce the variance of SDTs, while maintaining the interpretability of RTCs.
+By visualizing the tree structure, RTCs can provide intuitive explanations of how important features affect the decision process.
+MIXRTs consist of RTCs representing the individual value function and a mixing tree structure aiming to learn an optimal linear value decomposition, which ensures consistency between the centralized and decentralized policies.
+The linear mixing structure emphasizes the explanations about what role each agent plays in cooperative tasks by analyzing its assigned credit.
+To improve learning efficiency, we also use parameter sharing across individual RTCs to dramatically reduce the number of policy parameters, therefore experience can be shared across other agents.
+We evaluate MIXRTs on a range of challenging tasks in Spread and StarCraft II~\cite{samvelyan2019starcraft} environment.
+Empirical results show that our learning architecture delivers simple explanations while enjoying competitive performance.
+Specifically, MIXRTs find desirable optimal policies in easy scenarios compared to popular baselines like the widely investigated QMIX~\cite{rashid2018qmix} and QPLEX~\cite{wang2020qplex}.

+The remaining paper is organized as follows.
+In Section~\ref{Sec2}, we introduce basic concepts of MARL, SDTs, and related work.
+In Section~\ref{Sec3} and \ref{Sec4}, we present the RTCs and the linear mixing architecture of individual RTCs, respectively.
+In Section~\ref{Sec5}, we give experimental results of learning performance compared to the existent baselines.
+The comprehensive interpretability of our model and results of the user study are given in Section~\ref{InterpretabilityInterpretability}.
+Finally, we give concluding remarks in Section~\ref{Sec6}.